huggingface/diffusers/examples/community/README.md

 ### Stable Diffusion on IPEX

-This diffusion pipeline can accelarate the inference of Stable-Diffusion on Intel CPUs with BF16/FP32 precision by [IPEX](https://github.com/intel/intel-extension-for-pytorch).
+This diffusion pipeline aims to accelarate the inference of Stable-Diffusion on Intel Xeon CPUs with BF16/FP32 precision by [IPEX](https://github.com/intel/intel-extension-for-pytorch).

 To use this pipeline, You need to:
 1. Install [IPEX](https://github.com/intel/intel-extension-for-pytorch)

 **Note:** For each PyTorch release, there is a corresponding release of the IPEX.
 Here are the mapping relationship.It is recommanded to install Pytorch/IPEX2.0 to get the best performance.

 |PyTorch Version|IPEX Version|